Angel-ML/angel/docs/algo/admm_lr_on_angel_en.md

 ![](../img/admm_loss_angel_en.png)

-The above constrained objective implies that x_i from each data block needs to equal z, thus z belongs to the global model.
+The above constrained objective implies that $x_i$ from each data block needs to equal $z$, thus $z$ belongs to the global model.

 The implementation steps of ADMM on Angel are: